Mexico's ruling party opens door to tax, energy changes

 But Pena Nieto surprised many critics when he unveiled a broad pact with the main opposition parties to work together on economic reform shortly after he took office in December.

-PRI financial experts are looking at ways of raising the Mexican tax take - currently the lowest in the Organization for Economic Cooperation and Development as a proportion of gross domestic product - by up to 6 points of GDP.
+PRI financial experts are looking at ways of raising the Mexican tax take - currently the lowest in the Organisation for Economic Co-operation and Development as a proportion of gross domestic product - by up to six points of GDP.

-One option under discussion is applying a reduced rate of VAT on food and medicine.
-But even if the full rate of 16 percent were levied, it would only boost the tax take by about 1 percentage point of GDP.
+One option under discussion is applying a reduced rate of VAT on food and medicines.
+But even if the full rate of 16 percent were levied, it would only boost the tax take by around 1 percentage point of GDP.

 “But this isn’t giving oil to foreigners,” said Eduardo Bernal, a PRI delegate at the congress.